Akbarsait/powertools-data/azure/azure-fundamentals-notes.md

 - Storage Redundancy ![SR](/assets//azure/16-storagereduncy.png)
   - Three copies of data is maintained using locally redundant storage LRS
   - In Geo-redundent Storage, data is replicated synch three time on primary region, then replicated asynch to the secondary regions.
+  - LRS is the lowest-cost redundancy option and offers the least durability compared to other options.
+LRS protects your data against server rack and drive failures.

 - Azure Storage Services  ![SS](/assets//azure/17-datastorage.png)
   - Azure Blob: optimized for storing massive amounts of unstructured data, such as text or binary data.